Unity-Technologies/ml-agents/docs/Python-API.md

 ```

 #### FloatPropertiesChannel
-A `FloatPropertiesChannel` will allow you to get and set float properties
-in the environment.
-You can call get_property and set_property on the
-side channel to read and write properties.
+The `FloatPropertiesChannel` will allow you to get and set pre-defined numerical values in the environment.
+This can be useful for adjusting environment-specific settings, or for reading non-agent related information from the environment.
+You can call `get_property` and `set_property` on the side channel to read and write properties.

 `FloatPropertiesChannel` has three methods:

  * `set_property` Sets a property in the Unity Environment.